digiaonline/react-boilerplate/docs/02-best-pratices.md

 Use stateless functional components when possible.
 Class components are only necessary when you need a local state, e.g. input fields.

 Logic should **not** be performed in the `render` method or in functional components, because it may have severe performance implications.
 The reason for this is that components may be rendered tens of times every second, which in turn means that the logic will be evaluated as many times.
-The easiest way to avoid this is to use [Redux](http://redux.js.org/) and move logic into [selectors](#Selectors).

 **Do**